nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 To learn more about how to use commands in AgentAssist, proceed to the next section.

 ### Tier Color Code for AgentAssist GUI:
-The tier is label with color-coded fill located next to a client's name on the list, or under a client's name on Client Detail Panel, aiming to help represent the credit card tier.
+The tier is labeled with color-coded fill located next to a client's name on the list, or under a client's name on Client Detail Panel, aiming to help represent the credit card tier.
 This will help agents quickly assess the importance of each client and serve them with right credit card promotion.

 #### <span style="color: #B59410; font-size: 18px;">⬤</span> Gold Tier